 In re Kaitlyn P., 225 W.Va.
-123, 126, 690 S.E.2d 131, 134 (2010) (quoting W.Va.
+123, 126, 690 S.E.2d 131, 134 (2010) (quoting W. Va.
 Dep't. of Health and Human Res. ex rel.
 Wright v.
 Doris S., 197 W.Va.
 489, 498, 475 S.E.2d 865, 874 (1996)).
-Here, a review of the appendix record indicates that the circuit court found that the child's father sexually abused the child.
-Although Petitioner Mother has participated in some services, she failed to acknowledge this abuse or any wrongdoing on her part in this case.
-Further, her assertion that "unless goaded by the aunt, [her] visits went well" is not supported by any evidence.
-The record indicates that the supervised visitation summaries discussed Petitioner Mother's behavior with this aunt on only one occasion.
-On other occasions, she acted inappropriately even without other family members present.
-Petitioner Mother did not meet her burden before the circuit court to show by clear and convincing evidence that she would benefit from an improvement period.
-Further, Petitioner Mother's psychological evaluation indicates that she was a "poor informant," and continued to deny any abuse to the child and denied any current substance abuse.
-The Court finds no error in the circuit court's decision to deny Petitioner Mother an improvement period.
+Here, a review of the appendix record confirms that Petitioner Father never moved for an improvement period.
+The appendix record also indicates that Petitioner Father stood silent at the adjudicatory and dispositional hearings and chose not to testify on his position in this case.
+His assertions that he would be willing to participate in an improvement period are not supported by facts that he would substantially comply with one.
+Accordingly, Petitioner Father did not meet his burden before the circuit court to show by clear and convincing evidence that he would benefit from an improvement period.
+The Court finds no error in the circuit court's decision to not grant an improvement period to Petitioner Father.

-Petitioner Mother also argues that the circuit court erred in denying her post-termination visitation.
-In support, she asserts that there was no evidence presented that visitation would be harmful to the child and there was no evidence presented that visitation would not be in the child's best interests.
-She asserts that the option of visitation should have been left to the discretion of the care providers and the child and not completely foreclosed by the circuit court.
+Petitioner Father also argues that the circuit court erred in denying post-termination visitation.
+In support, he asserts that there was no evidence presented that visitation would be harmful to the child and there was no evidence presented that visitation would not be in the child's best interests.
+He asserts that, accordingly, the option of visitation should have been left to the discretion of licensed professionals.

-The guardian ad litem and DHHR respond, contending that the circuit court did not abuse its discretion in denying Petitioner Mother post-termination visitation.
+The guardian ad litem and DHHR respond, contending that the circuit court did not abuse its discretion in denying Petitioner Father post-termination visitation.
 The guardian asserts that the Court has held as follows:

-"When parental rights are terminated due to neglect or abuse, the circuit court may nevertheless in appropriate cases consider whether continued visitation or other contact with the abusing parent is in the best interest of the child.
+""When parental rights are terminated due to neglect or abuse, the circuit court may nevertheless in appropriate cases consider whether continued visitation or other contact with the abusing parent is in the best interest of the child.
 Among other things, the circuit court should consider whether a close emotional bond has been established between parent and child and the child's wishes, if he or she is of appropriate maturity to make such request.
 The evidence must indicate that such visitation or continued contact would not be detrimental to the child's well being and would be in the child's best interest.'
 Syllabus Point 5, In re Christina L., 194 W.Va.
 446, 460 S.E.2d 692 (1995)."
 Syl.
 Pt.
 8, In re Katie S., 198 W.Va.
 79, 479 S.E.2d 589 (1996).

 Syl.
 Pt.
-8, In re Charity H., 215 W.Va.
+8, In re: Charity H., 215 W.Va.
 208, 599 S.E.2d 631 (2004).

 Furthermore, the guardian asserts that visitation is a right that belongs to the child, not the parent.
 In re Christina L., 194 W.Va.
 446, 460 S.E.2d 692 (1995).
-Moreover, such visitation should not be permitted to "unreasonably interfere with [a child's] permanent placement.'
+Moreover, such visitation should not be permitted to "'unreasonably interfere with [a child's] permanent placement.'
 State ex rel.
 Amy M. [v.
 Kaufman], 196 W.Va.
 [251] at 260, 470 S.E.2d [205] at 214 [(1996)]."
 In re Alyssa W., 217 W.Va.
 707, 711, 619 S.E.2d 220, 224 (2005).
-The guardian asserts that here, visitation would be contrary to A.B.'s best interest due to the history of her case, particularly Petitioner Mother's actions which subjected the child to physical, sexual, and emotional abuse; Petitioner Mother's denial of such; and Petitioner Mother's erratic behavior and her unwillingness or inability to conform to the child's needs.
-DHHR shares the guardian's position and supports the circuit court's denial of post-termination visitation.
+The guardian asserts that visitation would be contrary to A.B.'s best interest due to the history of her case, particularly Petitioner Father's violent nature; substance abuse problems; physical abuse toward the child's mother and the child herself; sexual abuse perpetrated upon the child; and the chronic state of filth, clutter, and disrepair of the home.
+DHHR shares the guardian's position in support of the denial of post-termination visitation.